MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-device-management-get-started.md

 - Microsoft Visual Studio 2015
 - Git
 - CMake (version 2.8 or later).
 Install CMake from <https://cmake.org/download/>.
 For a Windows PC, please choose the Windows Installer (.msi) option.
-Make sure to check the box to add CMake to your PATH variable.
+Make sure to check the box to add CMake to the current user PATH variable.
 - An active Azure subscription.

 	If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see [Azure Free Trial][lnk-free-trial].